binkley/modern-java-practices/README.md

 ## Introduction

 Hi!
-I want you to have [awesome builds](https://modernagile.org/).
+I want you to have _awesome builds_.
 If you're on Java or a JVM project, this article is for you.

 My purpose is to highlight and provide examples for building modern Java/JVM projects with Gradle or Maven.
 I don't cover build features for JVM languages